Azure/azure-functions-openapi-extension/docs/openapi-core.md

 * `Explode`: indicates whether a query parameter is used multiple times (eg. `foo=bar1&foo=bar2&foo=bar3`) or not (eg. `foo=bar1,bar2,bar3`).
 Default value is `false`.
 * `Required`: indicates whether the parameter is required or not.
 Default value is `false`.
 * `Visibility`: indicates how the parameter is visible in Azure Logic Apps &ndash; `important`, `advanced` or `internal`.
 Default value is `undefined`.
+* `Deprecated`: indicates whether the parameter is deprecated or not.
+Default is `false`.
+If this is set to `true`, this parameter won't be showing up the UI and Open API document.

 ### `OpenApiSecurityAttribute` ###